Last Updated on November 29, 2024 by Aaron Barriga

 This post contains information on the causes of a retinal tear, risk factors, retinal tear symptoms, diagnosis, and retinal tear treatment.

 A retinal tear is an age-related issue.
 At birth, a substance similar to the consistency of the clear gel is attached to the retina.
 This substance is known as vitreous.
-It also fills the back cavity of the eye, with age vitreous starts to separate from the retina.
+It also fills the back cavity of the eye, and with age, the vitreous starts to separate from the retina.
 This phenomenon is called posterior vitreous detachment (PVD).

 But in some people, vitreous is stickier.
 Therefore while separating from the retina, it pulls hard and causes it to tear.
 You might suddenly see light flashes or floaters.
 When blood gets leaked into the vitreous, it is called a vitreous hemorrhage.
 It raises the risk of vision loss.
 In rare cases, eye injury is also responsible for a retinal tear.

-What are the Risk Factors Associated With Retinal Tear?
+What are the Risk Factors Associated With Retinal Tears?

 Although retinal tear occurs due to aging, the following conditions put you at a higher risk of developing it.